pmeeny/CI-MS1-RestaurantWebsite/README.md

 - The primary goal of the website from the site owners perspective is to increase bookings and visibility of the restaurant to potential customers
 - The primary goal of the website from a users perspective is to find out details about the restaurant, view the menu and book a table online.
 ## Structure
-I have structured the website into four pages, each with clear and concise structure and information
+I have structured the website into four pages, each with clear and concise structure and information.
+I use the Bootstrap grid system throughout, which gave a consistent structure and responsive design "out of the box"
 1. Index: The index(homepage): This is the first page the user encounters, it contains a header/footer and imagery/links to the other pages Menu, About Us, Awards as well as a button to book a table in the restaurant
-2. Menu: The menu page displays the restauarant menu and a picture carousel
+2. Menu: The menu page displays the restaurant menu and a picture carousel
-3. Awards: The awards page displays awards from 2017-2020 and a youtube video
+3. Awards: The awards page displays awards from 2017-2020 and a Youtube video
 4. About Us: The about us page displays the three team members, picture and biography
 ## Scope
 ### User Stories